cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 - a port number, to identify which process running on the computer the socket endpoint belongs to
 - a protocol, such as TCP (reliable) or UDP (unreliable).
-Stream sockets use TCP.
+Stream sockets use TCP

 An IP address and port number are both required in order for a computer to communicate with a specific process on a remote computer.
-Think about would happen if a port number wasn't necessary.

 ### The client-server model
 The two endpoints in a socket connection serve different roles.
 One end acts as